Quintuplet Cluster: Properties

 Image of the Quintuplet Cluster's brightest stars; V4998 Sagittarii, the Pistol Star, and qF362.
 The nebula on the left and upper portion of the image is the Sickle Nebula.

 The Quintuplet is seen (in the infra-red) 12 arc-minutes NW of Sagittarius A* (Sgr A*).
-The cluster stars and associated objects such as the Pistol Nebula have large radial velocities only likely to be from orbiting close to the Galactic Center, so the cluster is thought to be physically associated with the galactic centre.
+The cluster stars and associated objects such as the Pistol Nebula have large radial velocities only likely to be from orbiting close to the Galactic Center, so the cluster is thought to be physically associated with the galactic center.
 The Galactic Center is considered to be about 8 kpc away, so the projected distance of the Quintuplet on the sky is 30 pc from Sagittarius A*.

 The age of the quintuplet can be estimated from the likely ages of its member stars.
-Mapping the stars of the cluster to evolutionary isochrones gives ages around 4 million years.
+Mapping the stars of the cluster to evolutionary isochrones gives ages of around 4 million years.
 However stars such as the two (or three) LBVs are expected to explode as supernovae within three million years, an obvious problem.
-It has been suggested that the age may be as low as 3.3–3.6 million years or that star formation was staggered over a million years or more.
+It has been suggested that the age may be as low as 3.3–3.6 million years, or that star formation was staggered over a million years or more.
 Another proposal is that the remaining highly massive stars were formed or rejuvenated by binary interactions.